eonarheim/eonarheim.github.io/docs/quickstart.md

 permalink: docs/quickstart/
 ---

-Building a game is pretty simple, lets look at the "Hello World" example.
+Building a game is pretty simple.
+Let's look at the "Hello World" example.